Eddy-Arch/Hentai-discord-bot/README.md

 The bot by design also logs all messages sent in a discord server.
 I highly recommend you start your own instance, otherwise, just add the current one.
+If you would like to submit an instace, add it to the INSTANCES.md file, and then open a pull request about it.

 <!---